Cenyu Han

-Cenyu Han (韓岑宇 (Hán Cényǔ), born 22 December 2004), also known by his pseudonym "McQueen", is a Chinese racing driver who is set to compete in the Euroformula Open Championship for Team Motopark, having previously competed in Eurocup-3 and the Formula Regional European Championship.
+Cenyu Han (韓岑宇 (Hán Cényǔ), born 22 December 2004), also known by his pseudonym "McQueen", is a Chinese racing driver who last competed in the Euroformula Open Championship for Team Motopark, having previously competed in Eurocup-3 and the Formula Regional European Championship.
 He was part of Fernando Alonso's A14 Management.

 Career

 Karting

 Han began his karting career in 2013 at the age of eight.
 After a short career competing in China and Malaysia, Han made his European karting debut in Italy in October 2014, and would move to Rome the following year to further his karting career under the guidance of Super GT driver Andrea Caldarelli, former Formula One driver Vitantonio Liuzzi, and karting veterans Davide Forè and Felice Tiene.

 Lower formulae

 2020

-For his first season in single-seaters Han signed to compete in the Italian F4 Championship with AKM Motorsport.
+For his first season in single-seaters, Han signed to compete in the Italian F4 Championship with AKM Motorsport.
 After the first round at Misano however the Chinese driver switched to Van Amersfoort Racing, with whom he would contest the rest of his campaign.
 He finished 33rd in the standings, having failed to score a point.

-That year he also made an appearance in the final two rounds of the ADAC Formula 4 Championship series, finishing eleventh in five of his six races.
+That year, Han also made an appearance in the final two rounds of the ADAC Formula 4 Championship series, finishing eleventh in five of his six races.